Coding4Glory/tiny-ide.nvim/README.md

-# tiny.nvim
+# tiny-ide.nvim

 The probably tiniest neo vim distribution you might find.

 The goal of this disribution is to be a small as usefull starting point with a low number of modules.

+> ⚠ If you're searching for a beginner friendly configuration you might look somewhere else ⚠

 ## Installation

 This depends on your personal favour.
 Plugins will be installed on first start.

-> Regardless of the installation method you should consider deleting the .git folder and the .gitignore file as well
+> Regardless of the installation method you should consider deleting the *.git*
+> folder and the *.gitignore* file as well

 ### As main configuration